Introduction

 Cost

-The overall cost of the application will vary slightly depending on the applicant, but the filing fees are consistent.
-The total cost for filing the above listed forms is currently $1,760.
-This cost is broken up into three primary parts: the filing fee for Form I-130 (Petition for Alien Relative) which is $535, and the filing fee for form I-485 (Application to Register Permanent Residence or Adjust Status) which is $1,225 as well as the biometrics exam fee which is $85 for each applicant. (depending on age) The other forms are free to file as long as they are filed concurrently with Form I-485
+The overall cost of the application will vary slightly depending on the applicant, but the filing fees are consistent for most family-based applications.
+The total cost for filing the above listed forms is currently $3,005.
+This cost is broken up into four primary parts: the filing fee for Form I-130 (Petition for Alien Relative) which is $675, the filing fee for Form I-485 (Application to Register Permanent Residence or Adjust Status) which is $1,440, the filing fee for Form I-765 (Application for Employment Authorization) which is $260, and the filing fee for Form I-131 (Application for Travel Authorization) which is $630.

 Who does this route apply to?